TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Related Work

 Recently, ERC has gained considerable attention in the field of emotion analysis.
 ERC can be categorized into text-based and multimodal methods, depending on the input format.
 Text-based methods primarily focus on context modeling and speaker relationships~\citep{jiao2019higru, li2020hitrans, hu2021dialoguecrn}.
 In recent studies~\citep{lee2021compm, song2022supervised}, context modeling has been carried out to enhance the understanding of contextual information by pre-trained language models using dialogue-level input compositions.
 Additionally, there are graph-based approaches~\citep{zhang2019modeling, ishiwatari2020relation, shen2021directed, ghosal2019dialoguegcn} and approaches that utilize external knowledge~\citep{zhong2019knowledge, ghosal2020cosmic, zhu2021topic}.

 On the contrary, multimodal methods~\citep{poria2017context, hazarika2018icon, hazarika2018conversational, majumder2019dialoguernn} reflect dialogue-level multimodal features through recurrent neural network-based models.
 Other multimodal approaches~\citep{mao2021dialoguetrm, chudasama2022m2fnet} integrate and manipulate utterance-level features through hierarchical structures to extract dialogue-level features from each modality.
 EmoCaps~\citep{li2022emocaps} considers both multimodal information and contextual emotional tendencies to predict emotions.
 UniMSE~\citep{hu2022unimse} proposes a framework that leverages complementary information between Multimodal Sentiment Analysis and ERC.
-Unlike these methods, our proposed TelME is a method in which the strong teacher leads emotion recognition while reinforcing features from weak modalities to support the teacher.
+Unlike these methods, our proposed TelME is one in which the strong teacher leads emotion recognition while simultaneously bolstering attributes from weaker modalities to complement and enhance the teacher.